Creating New Master Templates

 Analyse your project file

 Once all of your project files have been uploaded, click on the Analyse button.
-Analysing identifies all of the elements within the project, allowing them to be customised during automation.
+You will see the status against the template changes to analysing.
+This will disappear when analysis is complete.

 Once the template has been analysed you will see Generate translations excel icon